ISISComputingGroup/ibex_developers_manual/GUI_development/CSS/Building-the-alarm-server-for-mysql.md

 Where localhost may need to be replaced by your server(s) details.

-In Eclipse, go to org.csstudio.alarm.beast.configtool and open !AlarmConfigTool.product.
+In Eclipse, go to org.csstudio.alarm.beast.configtool and open `!AlarmConfigTool.product`.
 Add the following settings to the "Launching" tab under "Program Arguments" and run as a normal RCP application:

 ```